 Glad you found us.
 Whether you are a teen who has experienced sexual or dating abuse, or you know someone who has, or you want to know more about our volunteering and educational opportunities, we hope you find the information on this page helpful.

-If you cannot find what you’re looking for (our website needs updating, we know!), please email or call us.
+If you cannot find what you’re looking for, please email or call us.

 - For support or questions about services, call anytime: 607-277-5000